EMESSARL/ndt7-monitor/README.md

 ```bash
 PATH=/usr/bin:/bin:/home/username/go/bin
 ```
-- Write this on the bottom to execute test every 10mn.DON'T FORGET ADDING A NEW LINE AT THE END
+- Write this on the bottom to execute test every 10mn.
+DON'T FORGET ADDING A NEW LINE AT THE END
 ```bash
 10 * * * * autoTest.sh >> /home/username/go/logTest.file
 ```